r-lib/webfakes/README.md

     another R process, etc.
   - A web app is extensible, by adding new routes and middleware to it.
   - Helper functions for sending JSON, files from disk, etc.
-  - Comes with an app similar to the <https://httpbin.org> API, so often you don’t need to write your own web app.
+  - App-specific environment to store any data including data from requests to the fake app.
+  - After a web app is launched from R, you can interact with it from R but also from the command line, your browser, etc. Nice for debugging.
   - The web server runs in the R process, so it has no problems with local firewalls.
-  - Write your own app for your custom test cases.
-  - Run one web app per test suite, per test file or per test case.
   - Multi-threaded web server supports concurrent HTTP requests.
   - Limit download speed to simulate low bandwidth.